PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ##### L earning from Mistakes

 From such innocents there are possible to learn a lot.
 I.e.:
-* In some scope a term of "Big Data" for County member could look as big as much of one million and from State level this could look as very small indeed..
+* In some scope a term of "Big Data" for County member could look as big as much of one million.
+From a Country level this could look as very small indeed..
 * There are small and (or) lacking open data for Cybersecurity Terms and Abbrevations.
 ```